hazelcast/hazelcast-jet/site/docs/tutorials/map-join.md

 3170 names put to a map called 'companyNames'
 ```

-## 4. Use Hazelcast Jet to stream and enrich data
+## 4. Use the Map to Enrich Jet Stream

 This code takes a dummy source of trade data, enriches the trades with
 the company name and finally writes to log.